 Wall Street has a saying that money flows where it is treated best.
 If you treat your money well by establishing and then following a well-considered and complete trading process, money will more likely flow into your accounts.

-Setting a profit taking order further away from the entry than the stop loss order will result in a fewer number of trade reaching the profit taking order before they get stopped out.
-This results in a fewer number of larger gains compared to a more frequent stream of losing trades.
+On the other hand, setting a profit taking order further away from the entry than the stop loss order will result in a fewer number of trades reaching the profit taking order before they get stopped out.
+This results in a smaller number of larger gains compared to a more frequent stream of losing trades.